Expand Your Global Influence with a Public Policy Degree in Middle East Studies!

 As a Christian university, we strive to provide you with a solid biblical foundation through every one of your courses.
 Each of your courses is taught from a biblical worldview, allowing you to investigate the Christian approach to situations you may face in the world of public policy in the middle east.

-Highlights of Our Online Masters in Public Policy
+Highlights of Our Online Master of Public Policy

-- The MA in Public Policy Middle East Online degree is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+- The MA in Public Policy – Middle East Affairs Online degree is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 - Download and review the Degree Completion Plan.